What we learned from Trump’s post-arraignment speech

 The network was the only of the big three to carry Mr Trump live, but for portions of his remarks displayed a split-screen showing Mr Trump speaking on one side and his opponent, Joe Biden, hosting a White House event on the other half.

-That wasn’t the big deal, though: Fox’s producers, apparently feeling the burn of their massive viewership slide in the wake of Tucker Carlson’s firing, chose Tuesday evening as the time to take the gloves off and eject their network completely from of the realm of objective news coverage with a chyron, referring to Biden, declaring “Wannabe dictator speaks at the White House after having his political rival arrested”.
+That wasn’t the big deal, though: A Fox producer, apparently feeling the burn of their massive viewership slide in the wake of Tucker Carlson’s firing, chose Tuesday evening as the time to take the gloves off and eject their network completely from the realm of objective news coverage with a chyron, referring to Biden, declaring “Wannabe dictator speaks at the White House after having his political rival arrested”.

-The total lack of an ability to present an objective summary of the news aside, it was a clear play for attention that worked to some degree as journalists quickly posted screenshots about the network’s display (and wrote long-winded paragraphs about it, too).
-A spokesperson for Fox didn’t immediately return a request for comment.
+It was a clear play for attention that worked to some degree as journalists quickly posted screenshots about the network’s display (and wrote long-winded paragraphs about it, too).
+The network finally addressed it nearly 12 hours later, claiming it was taken down “immediately”.

+“The chyron was taken down immediately and was addressed,” said a Fox spokesperson.

 Join our commenting forum